MicrosoftLearning/dp-420-cosmos-db-dev/instructions/17-denormalize.md

     Also notice the discriminator property of `type` with a value of `customer`, so you return only back customers because your customer container has both customers and sales orders within it.

-1. Select CTRL+Q to close Visual Studio Code.
-1. To start the application again, run the following command:
+1. To start the application again if it's not already running, run the following command:

     ```
     dotnet run